-Head here for one of South Africa’s prestigious eco-labeled Blue Flag beaches and step into a green gem of indigenous plants and glistering water.
+Head to Silwerstroomstrand for one of South Africa’s prestigious eco-labeled Blue Flag beaches and step into a green gem of indigenous plants and glittering water.

 Silwerstroomstrand, just north of Melkbosstrand, is a Blue Flag beach with excellent water quality and an expansive stretch of coastline in a wonderfully secluded setting.

 A small rocky point called Wintersteen provides protection from the swell for safe swimming in the sea, and there is also a tidal pool for those wanting a warmer dip without the waves.

 Visitors can make a day of it and relax at one of the various picnic sites and braai areas, or for longer stays, there are comfortable bungalows and a caravan park.
 Other facilities available include an extensive parking area, several ablution blocks and paved walkways.
 Lifeguards and law enforcement services are also provided at the beach.